Shak-o/C-Examples/Docker/Docs/PresentationPlan.md

 - **Title:** One Command Setup
 - **Bullet Points:**
     - Demonstrate how to set up SQL Server, Redis, RabbitMQ, etc., using Docker
-    - Show a simple Docker Compose file example
+    - Show a simple Docker file example

 #### Slide 5: Benefits of Using Docker
 - **Title:** Key Benefits of Docker for Developers